-- I. Instructions for starting, stopping, operation emergency shutoff, fuel control, and routine maintenance of the engine generator shall be provided.
-These instruction shall be in the form of a white engraved laminated plastic sign with 1/2" high black characters and secured to the inside of the door of the weatherproof housing at the generator control panel.
-Provide a copy of the riser diagram, shop drawings, wiring diagrams, schematics, and operation and maintenance manual. - J. Owner Orientation: A representative of the supplier shall meet with representatives of the owner at the time of final acceptance tests and shall review the operation and parts books, correct starting and control methods, and recommend preventive maintenance procedures.
-A total of [2] hours of personal hands-on training in the presence of the supplier's representative shall be provided.
-The supplier shall notify the owner's representative at least one week in advance to set up a time for the training session and obtain a list of those who are to attend. - K. Parts and Operation Information: Two copies of complete parts and operation information shall be supplied prior to the final acceptance test.
+- 10. Owner Orientation: A representative of the supplier shall meet with representatives of the owner at the time of final acceptance tests and shall review the operation and parts books, correct starting and control methods, and recommend preventive maintenance procedures.
+A total of two [2] hours of personal hands-on training in the presence of the supplier's representative shall be provided.
+The supplier shall notify the owner's representative at least one week in advance to set up a time for the training session and obtain a list of those who are to attend. - 11.
+Parts and Operation Information: Two copies of complete parts and operation information shall be supplied prior to the final acceptance test.
 Material shall be in booklet form and shall include all components supplied under this section.
-The engine-generator supplier shall provide two copies of the recommended operation, maintenance and service practices for the engine-generator supplied. - L. Provide fresh charge of engine coolant and engine lube oil after all tests are completed.
+The engine-generator supplier shall provide two copies of the recommended operation, maintenance and service practices for the engine-generator supplied. - 12.
+Provide fuel oil for all tests and fill the storage tank after all tests are completed. - 13.
+Provide all fluids for tests and fresh charge of engine coolant and engine lube oil after all tests are completed.